rrg92/powershai/docs/en-US/cmdlets/Get-AiChat.md

 Accept wildcard characters: false
 ```

-### -ContentOnly
-Returns only the text of the response.
+### -ContentOnly  Returns only the text of the response.
-It is not passed to the provider!
+Not passed to the provider!

 ```yml
 Parameter Set: (All)